nicschumann/immeasurable-robots/README.md

 ## Stepper Motor Setup

 - Wire-pairs on the Adafruit stepper motors are: [`Green`, `Gray`], and [`Red`, `Yellow`].
-You can test these combinations with the COntinuity Test mode on a multimeter.
+You can test these combinations with the Continuity Test mode on a multimeter.
 If a wire combination lights up with some resistance, it is a pair.
 If there is not continuity, it is not a pair.

 ## References